airbytehq/airbyte/docs/integrations/sources/dockerhub.md

 ## Sync overview

 This source can sync data for the DockerHub API.
-It currently supports only [listing repos](https://github.com/airbytehq/airbyte/issues/12773) and Full Refresh syncing for now.
+It currently supports only [listing public repos](https://github.com/airbytehq/airbyte/issues/12773) and Full Refresh syncing for now.
 You supply a `docker_username`, and it will sync down all info about repos published under that name.

 ### Output schema